TensorBFS/TensorInference.jl/paper/paper.md

 ---
+title: 'TensorInference: A Julia package for tensor-based probabilistic inference'
-title: 'TensorInference: A Julia package for probabilistic inference through tensor-based technology'
+#title: 'TensorInference: A Julia package for probabilistic inference through
+#tensor-based technology'
 #title: 'TensorInference: A Julia package for probabilistic inference using
 #tensor networks'
 tags: